CryptapeHackathon/stag/README.md

 ## Contributing

-I will be very appreciated for any feedback or contributions.
+We will be very appreciated for any feedback or contributions.